Discrete maximum principles for nonlinear elliptic finite element problems on Riemannian manifolds with boundary: Formulation and properties of the problem

 Using the oriented distance function $\delta$ (cf.\ \cite[Section~2.1]{DziukElliott_ESFEM}), for a continuous function $\eta_h \colon \S_h \to \R$ its lift is defined as

 where for every $x\in \S_h$ the value $P=P(x)\in\S$ is uniquely defined via

 By $\eta^{-l}$ we mean the function whose lift is $\eta$.
 Further, we have the lifted finite element spaces

-The following equivalence between discrete and continuous norms has been shown in \cite{Demlow, Dziuk88} for functions $\eta_h : \S_h \to \R$ with lift $\eta_h^l : \S \to \R$. \begin{lemma}[equivalence of norms] The original and lifted norms are equivalent in both the $L^p$ and $W^{1,p}$ case, independently of sufficiently small mesh sizes $h$.
+The following equivalence between discrete and continuous norms has been shown in \cite{Demlow, Dziuk88} for functions $\eta_h : \S_h \to \R$ with lift $\eta_h^l : \S \to \R$. { This will help to ensure stability of the discrete problem using the surface approximation. } \begin{lemma}[equivalence of norms] The original and lifted norms are equivalent in both the $L^p$ and $W^{1,p}$ case, independently of sufficiently small mesh sizes $h$.
 That is, there exist constants $c, h_0>0$ such that for all $0< h\le h_0$,

 \end{lemma}